Rank in judo: Dan

 For dan ranks, the first five are colored black, 6th, 7th and 8th dan have alternating red and white panels (紅白帯) Kōhaku-obi, commonly known as the "Coral belt," named after the coral snake, and for 9th, 10th dan and above, the belts are solid red.
 In Europe, according to the ‘IJF’, there is a difference between each grade belts' marking by the difference in length of the alternating white-red coloured blocks of the coral belt, as in “the more blocks in your belt, the higher the grade,” (e.g. for 6th dan, 20cm white-red block, 7th dan: 15cm white-red block, and 8th dan: 10cm white-red block – (in Japan, this difference in block size doesn't seem to apply).
 In judo's promotion system as originally finalized by Kanō around 1926, there was no maximal dan rank, and judoka holding 10th dan (and above) would normally wear a red belt, but could also wear a white belt (the same color as the beginner or lowest kyū rank), or a black belt.
 However, since the highest dan rank reached in judo for a living person, or conferred posthumously remains 10th dan, any judo dan rank higher than 10th dan is now considered as a merely historical theoretical option.
 Some time after the death of Kanō, the promotion system essentially became capped at 10th dan.
 Furthermore, holders of a dan rank above godan (5th dan) will often wear a plain black belt during regular training practice, and outside any ceremonial duties.
-Compared to both Brazilian and Gracie Jiu-Jitsu, dan ranks are not signified by coral belts with black and red panels.
+In a similar manner to both Brazilian and Gracie Jiu-Jitsu, dan ranks can be signified by either one, or both coral belts with red-black and red-white panels (for example, in the United States).